FMASites/higher-logic-api/README.md

         ...
     },
 ```
-And then running `composer update`.
+And then running `composer update` (if building locally), or `make composer-update` if building in a Docker container.
+It is very likely that this will trigger a request for a GitHub authentication token (for private repos).

 ### Update the .env file
 Higher Logic provides a number of APIs for their various services, one of which is the Real Magnet API around which this